 - Commercial refrigeration and process heating and cooling—Involves controlling temperature and humidity to keep equipment operating properly

 Each of these endorsements requires passing an exam.
 Class A exams have 120 questions while Class B tests have 100.
-For all endorsement exams, a passing grade is 70 percent.2
+For all endorsement exams, a passing grade is 70 percent.

 What Are Typical HVAC Salaries in Texas?

-Statewide, the median annual salary for HVAC mechanics and installers was $44,552 in 2018.3 That means half of the workers in this field made more than that amount and half made less.
+According to the Texas Workforce Commission (TWC), the statewide median annual salary for HVAC mechanics and installers was $44,552 in 2018.
+That means half of the workers in this field made more than that amount and half made less.

 What Is the Outlook for This Trade in Texas?

 There are lots of jobs for HVAC technicians.
-Texas employs more HVAC mechanics and installers than all but two other states, and Houston and Dallas both rank among the top 10 metro areas in the country in terms of the number of jobs in this field.4 And the opportunities should multiply rapidly: Employment of HVAC mechanics and installers is expected to grow almost 23.5 percent in Texas between 2016 and 2026.
-That means almost 6,200 new jobs should become available in the state over that time period.3
+Data from the Occupational Employment Statistics program reveals that Texas employs more HVAC mechanics and installers than all but two other states, and Houston and Dallas both rank among the top 10 metro areas in the country in terms of the number of jobs in this field.
+And the opportunities should multiply rapidly: TWC says employment of HVAC mechanics and installers is expected to grow almost 23.5 percent in Texas between 2016 and 2026.
+That means almost 6,200 new jobs should become available in the state over that time period.

 Take the First Step